broadinstitute/gnomad-blog/content/posts/2025-01-gnomad-toolbox.md

 The gnomAD toolbox is a work in progress.
 Our initial implementation includes building functionality that calculates metrics on the short variant data requested by users via our [forum](https://discuss.gnomad.broadinstitute.org/) or email, including:

-1. How to explore various release files (variants, all sites AN, coverage, etc)
+1. How to explore various release files (variants, all sites AN, coverage, etc.)

    ![Screenshot of Jupyter notebook with code importing gnomAD release files](../images/toolbox_screenshot_1.png "Importing gnomAD release files")
 2. How to filter variants in a specific gene